John Gostling, our Managing Director, shares some simple steps that will protect your business from cyber attacks.

 Seriously, this is your last resort.
 When all of the above fails you’re going to need something to fall back on.
 Get yourself a good backup system, get a DR system if you cannot afford to be offline for long.
 Check it’s backing up regularly and run some test restores.
-No ifs, no buts, it’s just not acceptable to not have a good backup in this modern age of cheap online storage and there are some amazing providers out there with reliable solutions to get you back up and running.
+No ifs, no buts.
+It’s just not acceptable to not have a good backup in this modern age of cheap online storage.
+There are some amazing providers out there with reliable solutions to get you back up and running.

 As Breakwater’s Managing Director I work to ensure we have a professional, enthusiastic and cohesive team that is equipped with the knowledge and support to employ technologies that deliver real business benefits to our clients.View my profile >